itratfazal-ioer/Urban-Structure-and-Policy/TrainingData_buildingClassification/Building_Typology.md

 # Building Typology Used in Training Data Production

-The training data for building footprint extraction was producted focusing on a defined set of building typologies.
+The training data was producted focusing on a defined set of building typologies.
 These typologies represent patterns and characteristics observed in various urban and rural settings in context to Germany.

 Below is a description of each typology followed by an example map.

----

-## 1. [Typology Name]
+## 1. Detached Apartment Building

 **Description**
-A concise paragraph explaining the characteristics of this building type.
-For example:
-"This typology includes densely packed, low-rise residential buildings commonly found in urban fringe areas.
-Buildings are mostly rectangular, with narrow spaces between structures."
+Small apartment building, not attached to adjacent structures.
+This building type is often difficult to distinguish from Type 31 due to similar size and form.
+However, certain indicators can assist in classification.
+Unlike Type 31, Type 12 typically lacks a surrounding garden area.
+The presence of multiple balconies and a significant number of parking spaces may also suggest this typology.

 **Example Map**
 ![Typology 1 Map](path/to/map1.png)

----

 ## 2. [Typology Name]